 It is optional for you to be contacted by the same research team for future studies.
-If you agree the research team will contact you according to your preference via phone or email.
+If you agree the research team will contact, you according to your preference via phone or email.
 If you agree to be contacted for future studies, you do not give consent to future studies.
 This option does not impact on the participation of this study or any future study.

-For further information, please contact: CRESTR@nuigalway.ie or telephone 086 852 7199
+For further information, please contact the Principal Investigator: